karthiksambli/cyclePricingProject/README.md

 # cyclePricingProject
-Project without consideration of errors/exceptions
+# This Project is built without consideration of any errors/exceptions.

 * created cyclePricingModule as required below.